VEuPathDB/OAuth2Server/README.md

 #### How we override the basic server ####

-* **Custom Authenticator**: The UserDbAuthenticator class is a EuPathDB-specific implementation of the Authenticator class.
+* **Custom Authenticator**: The org.gusdb.oauth2.wdk.UserDbAuthenticator class
+    is a EuPathDB-specific implementation of the Authenticator class.
 It accesses the USERS table and encrypts passwords in the same way as WDK, but does not depend on WDK.

 * **Custom View**: The eupathdb-login.html page shows a custom login page used by EuPathDB including custom logo and message to the user.